hasebems/Musical_Sound_Generator_Framework/README.md

 3. Send MIDI data to receiveMidi().
 And then you can get sound.

 ## Future Plan
-I will try to work this framework on a general ARM-Linux board like Raspberry pie.
+I will try to make this framework work on a general ARM-Linux board like Raspberry pie.
 Finally I want to make an original electric music keyboard.